-Avoid Clinics that Discourage Talking to Your Personal Physician
+Avoid Clinics that Discourage Talking to Your Physician

 Whether your doctor approves of stem cell therapy or not, he or she is your primary source of expertise.
-Seek your physician’s advice, learn as much as you can, then make an informed decision as to whether stem cell therapy is right for your situation.
+Bring informational materials about the stem cell clinic to your doctor and ask him or her to review it with you.
+Seek your physician’s advice and learn as much as you can.
+Then make an informed decision as to whether stem cell therapy is right for your situation.